Parkland Police Have Released Some 911 Calls Made During The Stoneman Douglas School Shooting

 Dispatcher: "Nothing yet from her, right?"

 Mother: "Three shot in her room, she said.
 Oh my god.
-Oh my god....she's ok."
+Oh my god... she's ok."

 In another call, a man talked to the operator while a woman was on speaker phone with her daughter who was hiding in a classroom in the 1200 building.